ITISFoundation/osparc-manual/docs/study_setup/sharestudy.md

     * Can edit the organization’s description
     * Can delete the organization

-To create a new organization, click the ```Create New Organization``` button and add members by entering each new member's oSPARC email address and then clicking ```Invite```.
+To create a new organization, click the ```Create New Organization``` button and add members by entering each new member's o²S²PARC email address and then clicking ```Invite```.
 Note that you may only add members that are already registered o²S²PARC users.
 If a user is successfully added, you will see a confirmation message and if there was an error, e.g. the email address is not registered, you will see an error message pop up.
 You may then change each member's privileges by clicking on that member's name.

 ![organization](../../_media/organization.png)